CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

 ### Observe RU Charge for Large Item

-1. Locate the following code within the `Main` method:
+1. Add the following code within the `Main` method:

     ```csharp